robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 kind of `continue on failure`_ mode with normal tests too, but with the templated tests the mode is on automatically.

+Also in case of templated tests all the rounds are executed even if one or more of them are skipped.
+The aggregated result of a templated test with skipped iterations is:

+* PASS if there were at lease one PASS iteration with any number of SKIPs
+* SKIP if all iterations were SKIP
+* FAIL if any of the iterations were FAIL

+.. note:: This behavior is valid only from Robot Framework 7.2.
+          Earlier versions stopped executing remaining rounds in case of a skipped iteration is found

 .. sourcecode:: robotframework

    *** Settings ***